Assam tackling illegal migration, Bengal is not: Shah | Politics

 Shah also claimed that over 10,700 `bighas’ (a third of an acre) of land were freed from encroachers across the state.

-The flag is engraved with Assam's map and 36 stars representing the districts of the state, a one-horned rhino, and the insignia of Assam Police with its motto.
-Assam is the 10th state in the country to receive the President's Colour, the highest honor given to any military or police unit in recognition of exceptional service rendered to the nation, both in peace and war.
+The flag is engraved with Assam's map and 36 stars representing the districts of the state, a one-horned rhino and the insignia of Assam Police with its motto.

+Before returning to Delhi, Shah, speaking at a function to mark the foundation stone laying of five projects, accused previous governments of keeping the region divided.
+“For political benefits, the previous governments had kept the North East divided over various issues,” he said.

+He also took a swipe at Congress leader Rahul Gandhi over his promise of AFSPA during Congress’ rule.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)